insthync/awesome-unity3d/README.md

 * [Spatial-Hashing](https://github.com/Sylmerria/Spatial-Hashing) - Spatial hashing for Unity using ECS/DOTS
 * [NativeTrees](https://github.com/bartofzo/NativeTrees) - Burst compatible Octree and Quadtree for Unity
 * [Pathfinding](https://github.com/bustedbunny/Pathfinding) - Pathfinding - using Unity Navmesh, ECS and Burst
+* [DOTS-Hybrid-Simulation-Worlds](https://github.com/tbg10101/DOTS-Hybrid-Simulation-Worlds) - A framework for using FixedUpdate in a simulation world which is linked to a GameObject-based presentation layer.

 ### Dependency Injection
 * [Zenject](https://github.com/modesttree/Zenject) - Dependency Injection Framework for Unity3D